When can I apply?

 2. List of project participants, with contact information.

 3. Rationale for seeking NH Sea Grant Development Funds based on the appropriate uses of funds listed above.

 4. Itemized budget and budget explanation (not included in page limit).

-Submit your proposal electronically in Word or PDF to Steve Jones, Assistant Director for Research.
+Submit your proposal via email as a Word Document or PDF to Steve Jones, Assistant Director for Research (email@example.com).